Skip to main content

 Module description

 The photographer and critic Allan Sekula suggested that photography was always caught in a sort of limbo between the chattering ghosts of bourgeois art and bourgeois science.
-This module explores some key constitutive concepts that emerge from this strange location.
+In this module we explore some key constitutive concepts that emerge from this strange location.

-The module is intended to introduce central ideas for the study of photography.
-It is not a methodology course, but addresses problems that cut across the current approaches to the field.
-While the module does not take an exclusive theoretical approach, the issues may be said to constitute 'historical epistemology' and they all tackle issues that may be taken for granted, such as 'objectivity', 'evidence' or 'documents'.
+We will introduce central ideas for the study of photography and address problems that cut across the current approaches to the field.
+While we do not take an exclusive theoretical approach, the issues may be said to constitute 'historical epistemology' and they all tackle issues that may be taken for granted, such as 'objectivity', 'evidence' or 'documents'.
 The aim is to track the development of these core ideas in photography through a process of historical development.

 Each class takes a specific topic for discussion and is organised around set readings.
-Teaching is not period specific, but it has historical emphasis on the 19th century.
+Teaching is not period specific, but it has historical emphasis on the nineteenth century.

 • Origin stories